core-wg/draft-dns-over-coap/draft-lenders-dns-over-coap.md

 indicate the type of content of the body using the Content-Format option, and MUST be able to produce responses in the "application/dns-message" Content-Format (details see {{sec:content-format}}) when requested.
-A DoC client MUST be prepared to process responses in application/dns-message format when it does not send an Accept option.
+A DoC client MUST understand responses in application/dns-message format when it does not send an Accept option.

 If supported, a DoC server MAY transfer the DNS response in more than one